MasqueradeOfSilence/pixar-in-a-box/lighting/activity4-lighting-a-character.md

 ### Can you light the character to look flat (no sharp shadows)?
 ![flat](https://github.com/MasqueradeOfSilence/pixar-in-a-box/blob/main/lighting/IMG_7151.jpg?raw=true)
 ### If you change the color of the light on the character how does that impact your scene?
+The yellow light I used was softer and warmer than the white light, such as from my SAD lamp, which felt harsher and more austere.

 Remember to take pictures so that you can compare how your character looks under your various lighting setups.
 Give your images a name.